tipsi/tipsi-stripe/README.md

 An object with the following keys:

 * `tokenId` _String_ - The value of the token.
 You can store this value on your server and use it to make charges and customers.
 * `created` _Number_ - When the token was created.
 * `livemode` _Number_ - Whether or not this token was created in livemode.
 Will be `1` if you used your `Live Publishable Key`, and `0` if you used your `Test Publishable Key`.
 * `card` _Object_ - The credit card details object that were used to create the token.
-* `extra` _Object_ - An additional information that method can provide.
+* `extra` _Object_  (iOS only)- An additional information that method can provide.

 ##### `card`